riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

   the expected utility formula?
 If not, it might be unlike the other three above.
 My current guess is that reflective consistency is a higher-level property that follows from the above three.
-* Emphasis on graphical models: FDT is formalized using graphical models (of the kind you can read about in Judea Pearl's book _Causality_) while UDT doesn't.
+* Emphasis on graphical models: FDT is formalized using graphical models (of the kind you can read about in Judea Pearl’s book _Causality_) while UDT doesn’t.
 * Recent developments like using logical inductors.
-* Uncertainty about where your decision algorithm is: I think this is some combination of the three that I'm already covering.
-For previous discussions, see [this section](http://acritch.com/deserving-trust/#grokking) of Andrew Critch's post, [this comment](https://www.greaterwrong.com/posts/Qyix5Z5YPSGYxf7GG/less-wrong-q-and-a-with-eliezer-yudkowsky-video-answers/comment/BrWSWrwaategHEkvh) by Wei Dai, and [this post](https://www.lesswrong.com/posts/zztyZ4SKy7suZBpbk/another-attempt-to-explain-udt) by Vladimir Slepnev.
+* Uncertainty about where your decision algorithm is: I think this is some combination of the three that I’m already covering.
+For previous discussions, see [this section](http://acritch.com/deserving-trust/#grokking) of Andrew Critch’s post, [this comment](https://www.greaterwrong.com/posts/Qyix5Z5YPSGYxf7GG/less-wrong-q-and-a-with-eliezer-yudkowsky-video-answers/comment/BrWSWrwaategHEkvh) by Wei Dai, and [this post](https://www.lesswrong.com/posts/zztyZ4SKy7suZBpbk/another-attempt-to-explain-udt) by Vladimir Slepnev.
 * Different versions of UDT (e.g. proof-based, modal).

 # Comparison table along the given dimensions